shahlaa1212/Meta_python_auth_mini/README.md

 # 🔐 Authentication Functions in Python

 ## 🧾 **Overview**
-This project is part of a Back-End Development course focusing on Week 1 of the "Programming with Python" module.
+This project is part of a Back-End Development course focusing on in "Programming with Python" .
 The task involves implementing basic authentication functions, including user sign-in, sign-up, and sign-out, using Python.
-The project emphasizes both fundamental Python programming using procedure function and csv file
+The project emphasizes both fundamental Python programming using procedure function and csv file .

 ## 📅 **Course Context**
 - Course: Meta Backend Developer Specialization
 - Module: Programming with Python
-- Week: 2
+- Week: 1
 - Focus: Python fundamentals, file handling, user authentication

 ## 📖 **Task Description**